Dinesh9514/endee/Resume-search-ai/README.md

-AI Resume Search
+🤖 AI Resume Search

-Overview
+📌 Overview

 AI Resume Search is a simple Artificial Intelligence project that demonstrates how vector search can be used to find relevant resumes based on a user query.

 The system converts resume text into vector embeddings and stores them in a FAISS vector database.
-When a query is entered, the system compares the query embedding with stored embeddings to find the most relevant resumes.
+When a query is entered, it compares embeddings to retrieve the most relevant resumes.

-This project is designed to showcase the basic concept of semantic search using modern AI techniques.
+✨ This project showcases the core concept of semantic search using modern AI techniques.

----

-Features
+🚀 Features

-- Convert resumes into vector embeddings using Sentence Transformers
-- Store embeddings in a FAISS vector database
+🔹 Convert resumes into vector embeddings using Sentence Transformers 🔹 Store embeddings in a FAISS vector database
-- Perform semantic search on resumes
+🔹 Perform semantic search on resumes
-- Retrieve the most relevant resumes based on a query
-- Fast similarity search using vector distance
+🔹 Retrieve the most relevant resumes based on a query 🔹 ⚡ Fast similarity search using vector distance
-- Simple and beginner-friendly implementation

----
+🔹 🧠 Beginner-friendly implementation

-Project Structure
+📂 Project Structure
 resume-search-ai/
 │
 ├── app.py
 ├── requirements.txt
 ├── README.md
 └── demo.png

-File Description
+📄 File Description

-- app.py – Main program that generates embeddings and performs the search
-- requirements.txt – Contains the required Python libraries
+🧩 app.py – Main program for generating embeddings and performing search 📦 requirements.txt – List of required Python libraries
-- README.md – Documentation of the project
+📘 README.md – Project documentation
-- demo.png – Screenshot showing example output
+🖼️ demo.png – Example output screenshot

----

-Technologies Used
+🛠️ Technologies Used

-- Python
+🐍 Python
-- Sentence Transformers
+🤖 Sentence Transformers
-- FAISS (Facebook AI Similarity Search)
+🔍 FAISS (Facebook AI Similarity Search)
-- NumPy
+📊 NumPy

-These tools help convert text into embeddings and perform efficient similarity search.
+These tools help convert text into embeddings and enable efficient similarity search.

----

-Installation
+⚙️ Installation

-Clone the repository and move into the project folder.
+1️⃣ Clone the Repository
 git clone https://github.com/yourusername/endee.git
 cd endee/resume-search-ai

-Install dependencies:
+2️⃣ Install Dependencies
 pip install -r requirements.txt

----

-How to Run
+▶️ How to Run

-Run the main Python script:

 python app.py
+🔎 Example

-Example Query:
+💡 Query:
 AI Engineer

-Example Output:
+📊 Output:
 Top results:
-Python developer with AI experience
+- Python Developer with AI experience
-Machine learning engineer

----
+- Machine Learning Engineer

-How Vector Search Works
+🧠 How Vector Search Works

-1. Resume text is converted into vector embeddings using Sentence Transformers.
-2. These embeddings represent semantic meaning of the text.
+📄 Resume text is converted into vector embeddings using Sentence Transformers 🔢 These embeddings capture the semantic meaning
-3. The embeddings are stored in a FAISS vector index.
+💾 Stored in a FAISS vector index
-4. When a query is entered, it is also converted into an embedding.
+🔍 Query is also converted into an embedding
-5. FAISS calculates similarity between the query vector and stored vectors.
+⚖️ FAISS calculates similarity between vectors
-6. The most similar resumes are returned as search results.
+🏆 Most relevant resumes are returned

-This approach allows the system to find semantically similar resumes instead of relying only on keyword matching.

----
+✨ This method goes beyond keyword matching and understands context and meaning.

-Example Use Cases
+💼 Use Cases

-- Resume filtering for recruiters
+👨‍💼 Resume filtering for recruiters
-- AI-based candidate search
+🤖 AI-based candidate search
-- Semantic document search
+📚 Semantic document search
-- Knowledge base retrieval systems
+🧾 Knowledge base retrieval systems

----

-Future Improvements
+🔮 Future Improvements

-- Add support for multiple resume files
+📂 Support multiple resume files
-- Build a simple web interface
+🌐 Build a web interface
-- Add PDF resume parsing
+📄 Add PDF resume parsing
-- Improve ranking with advanced embedding models
+📈 Improve ranking with advanced models
-- Deploy as a web application
+🚀 Deploy as a web application

----

-Demo
+🖼️ Demo

-Example output screenshot:
+📸 Example output screenshot:

-(Add screenshot here)
+(Add your demo.png here)

----

-Conclusion
+📌 Conclusion

-This project demonstrates the fundamental concept of AI-powered semantic search using vector embeddings and FAISS.
-It provides a simple introduction to how modern AI systems retrieve information based on meaning rather than exact keyword matches.
+This project demonstrates the fundamentals of AI-powered semantic search using vector embeddings and FAISS.

+It provides a strong foundation for understanding how modern AI systems retrieve information based on meaning rather than exact keywords.
----

-Author
+👨‍💻 Author

 Dinesh S
-Computer Science Engineering Student
+🎓 Computer Science Engineering Student